Aloo Methi Paratha / Parathas with Potatoes and Fenugreek leaves

 I always make just plain methi parathas.
 I adapted this recipe from Chef Sanjeev Kapoor's website.
 The addition of potatoes also makes the paratha very soft.

-Aloo Methi Paratha in a dish
+Aloo Methi Paratha in a pink plate

 Preparation time - 10 mins plus about 30 mins to rest the dough